-- Soy insulation is healthier than some types of insulation.
-It does not contain any formaldehyde, and manufacturers say it does not emit volatile organic compounds.
+- Soy insulation is less of a health hazard than some other types of insulation.
+It contains no formaldehyde, and manufacturers say it does not emit volatile organic compounds.
 Formaldehyde is a major component of some fiberglass insulation brands, as well as the urea-formaldehyde foam insulation that was popular in the 1970s.

-- Soy insulation is relatively eco-friendly, as compared with other spray foam insulation.
-It replaces some of the petroleum-based ingredients with renewable soy.
+- Soy insulation is relatively eco-friendly, compared with other spray foam insulation.
+It replaces some of the petroleum-based ingredients with sustainable soy.
 Most soy foam insulation is also blown into a space using water, rather than synthetic chemicals.
-To be sure, soy foam insulation still contains chemicals and petroleum byproducts.
+To be sure, soy foam insulation does contain some chemicals and petroleum byproducts.
 Soy alone could not create the seemingly magical expansive and adhesive qualities.
-The most eco-friendly insulation is still recycled cotton and cellulose, in either batts or as loose fill material.
+The most eco-friendly insulation is still recycled cotton and cellulose, either in batts or as loose fill material.

-- Soy insulation may prove more effective long-term than some other products.
-The most popular type of insulation is the fiberglass batt, which may fall away from the wall or fall apart over time, particularly when poorly installed.
+- Soy insulation may prove to be more effective long-term than some other products.
+The most popular type of insulation is currently the fiberglass batt, which may fall away from the wall or fall apart over time, particularly when poorly installed.

 - Finally, soy foam insulation is resistant to mold and mildew, and does not attract rodents.
 This is true of most other insulation, but there are rumors to the contrary regarding soy insulation.
 Anyone who has let mold ruin tofu might assume soy either always attracts mold or would make for a tasty, high-protein mouse treat.